 Third-party ticket-selling websites are popular places for people to purchase tickets from others who have previously bought a ticket but wish to sell it.
 It is also the perfect spot for criminals to masquerade as legitimate sellers.

 Scammers also use social media and even create fake websites to make themselves appear legitimate so it's important to do some research before sending money for something that might never arrive.

-Don't buy tickets from strangers on social media.
-Buy tickets from the venue’s box office, official promoter or agents, or from a well-known and reputable ticket site.
+- Only buy tickets from the venue’s box office, the promoter, an official agent or a well-known and reputable ticket exchange site.

 - Should you choose to buy tickets from an individual (for example on e social media, never transfer the money directly into their bank account but use a secure payment site such as PayPal that has a built-in refund mechanism.